lz2510/Tech/Behavior.md

 ### Do you know any other programming languages?
 - I know basis of java, python, golang
 - There are similar things between languages.
 For example how to divide feature to differenct class, method? how to write test? how to interact with database?

+### what’s your motivation?

+- Follow best pratices.
+I like to read some blogs like MartinFlower, Robert Martin.
+There are some best practices in enginerring industry.
+- Follow new info.
+I subscribe Medium, they send me recommendation everyday.
+The recommedation is about software enginerring, like new features in php8, how to use laravel more effiently.

 ### how to identify priority
 An interviewer may ask about how you prioritize your work in a way similar to these examples: